 - Funeral costs

 - Student loans

-- Living expenses (for a number of years)
+- Living expenses (for several years)

-If you pass away within the number of years the term policy is active, than the beneficiary would submit a claim.
-The life company may take some time to investigate the circumstances of the death but, if all passes muster, then the insurer will pay out the death benefit or protection amount in a lump sum or annual payments.
+If you pass away within the number of years the term policy is active, then the beneficiary would submit a claim to the life insurance company.
+Usually, the insurer will request a copy of the deceased death certificate and then pay out the death benefit or protection amount in a lump sum or annual payments.

-Length of Term
+Length of term